Peugeot 3008 - Engines, performance and drive

 Used car tests

-There are two petrol engines, two diesels and two plug-in hybrids in the Peugeot 3008 line-up, with a range of different power outputs.
+There's one petrol engine, one diesel, one mild-hybrid petrol, and two plug-in hybrids in the Peugeot 3008 line-up, all offering various power outputs.

 The line-up starts with the 1.2-litre three-cylinder PureTech 130 petrol, which is a little more potent than the 1.0-litre TSI found in the Ateca.
-The 1.2 PureTech produces 129bhp and 230Nm of torque, and is available with six-speed manual or eight-speed automatic gearboxes.
+The 1.2 PureTech produces 129bhp and 230Nm of torque, and comes paired with an eight-speed automatic gearbox.
 It’s a great choice, being quiet at low revs and sounding sweet as you get up to speed.
 The 0-62mph of 9.7 seconds is highly respectable in this class.

 In this review